mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-ungettext.markdown

-title: django.utils.translation ungettext code examples
+title: django.utils.translation ungettext Example Code
 category: page
 slug: django-utils-translation-ungettext-examples
-sortorder: 500011506
+sortorder: 500011511
 toc: False
 sidebartitle: django.utils.translation ungettext
-meta: Python example code for the ungettext function from the django.utils.translation module of the Django project.
+meta: Python example code for the ungettext callable from the django.utils.translation module of the Django project.

-ungettext is a function within the django.utils.translation module of the Django project.
+ungettext is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-filer